Warning

 Aboriginal Cultural Heritage

-Aboriginal cultural heritage refers to places, object and stories which are significant for Aboriginal people and the story of New South Wales.
+Aboriginal cultural heritage refers to places, objects and stories which are significant for Aboriginal people and the story of New South Wales.

 Aboriginal cultural knowledge provides crucial links between the past and present and represents an essential part of the identities of Aboriginal people.